Diamadis1/LPPLS-model-Crypto/README.md

 # Project-5
-Lppls model on full BITCOIN time series (trying to predict a bubble or a significant movement in the near future) WORK IN PROGRESS
+Lppls model on full BITCOIN time series (trying to predict a bubble or a significant movement in the near future)